-The provisions under s113P of the Copyright Act allow the University to copy and communicate works, published editions and broadcasts for educational purposes without needing to seek permission from the copyright owner.
-The University pays an annual fee to the relevant collecting societies for the right to use these statutory licences.
-There are various limitations and conditions relating to what type of material the licences cover, how you can use the material, and the amount you can use.
+The provisions contained in s 113P of the Copyright Act allow the university to copy and communicate works, published editions and broadcasts for educational purposes without needing to seek permission from the copyright owner.
+The university pays an annual fee to the relevant collecting agencies for the right to use the educational statutory licence.
+There are various limitations and conditions relating to what type of material the licence covers, how you can use the material, and the amount you can use.

 The following requirements apply to the licence:

 - the use must be for educational purposes;

 - access is restricted to Flinders staff and students;